psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

 60 Cambrian -

-The reason of their appearing^ is generally at-

-tributed to a Bishop of St. David's, a martyr, who

-^ in olden days, whilst hurning, prayed that they
+The reason of their appearing is generally attributed to a Bishop of St. David's, a martyr, who in olden days, whilst ?? hurning, prayed that they

 , might be seen in Wales, (some say in his diocese